BalaDhinesh/elec-club_cord_self-project/Self project.md

 If the user wants to change the position, load button should be pressed again keeping the hands near to his hands to calibrate it again.

-Note that this prototype will work perfectly only when he is static or moving with the same height from the base.
-We need to design a prototype which satisfies other situations too like climbing stairs or when our body position changes from sitting to standing or vice versa.
-I am working on those areas and will come up with an idea as soon as possible.
+This prototype will work perfectly only when he is static or moving with the same height from the basement.
+However in most cases in our daily routine like studying, at classroom, playing sports etc., the height from the basement will be almost be the same.
+If we want change our position(like changing the position from sit to stand or vice-versa), it is very simple to calibrate it again by just pressing the button.

 ## Design: